 The critics, however, did not enjoy the show nearly as much as my family did.

-The critical consensus was that "after the initial dose of nostalgia, Fuller House has little to offer to anyone other than the original series' most die hard fans".
+The critical consensus was that "after the initial dose of nostalgia, Fuller House has little to offer to anyone other than the original series' most die hard fans."

 Oh, really, Mr. Critic?